SkykekDevs/skykek-engine/docs/spec.md

 ### An example: `$.Sum(list)`

  The method in the previous example merely associates a fruit name to a color.
-But even though graph rewriting is the only form of computation we have access to, we can still implement less trivial methods.
-The main trick in Keklang is for a method to call itself with a different pattern.
+But we can implement less trivial methods.
+The main trick in Keklang is for a method to call itself again with a different pattern, usually with more parameters.
 Here is a method that adds the elements of a list:

     $.Sum(list) = $.Sum(list, list.isEmpty())
     $.Sum(list, isEmpty: true) = 0
     $.Sum(list, isEmpty: false) = list.First() + $.Sum(list.Rest())

  Notice how the number of parameters varies during the computation.

 ### The `New` method